cdwv/powerdns-helm/README.md

 # Helm Chart for PowerDNS

-* Installs a PowerDNS authoritative nameserver inside a Kubernetes cluster
+* Updated and Installs a PowerDNS authoritative nameserver inside a Kubernetes >=1.14-0

 ## TL;DR;